 In months with a total enrollment of fewer than four students, formal lectures may not be presented, and an individualized schedule of volunteering and cultural activities will be created based on student interests and needs.

-The Semester and Summer Programs have similar cultural activities built in during the time you are in Spanish courses.
+The Semester and Summer Programs have similar cultural activities built in during the time students are in Spanish courses.

 «The time we spent with the children in the Nicaraguan neighborhoods and the things I learned about their lives really changed my perspective.
 At home it was easy for me to push the stories of discrimination and poverty out of my mind since it seemed so far away, but now I am so grateful that I saw these neighborhoods first-hand because it is something that I will never forget and an experience that changes my actions and choices today...
 Spending time in Costa Rica opened my eyes to many more issues and also makes me more aware of people and their feelings/needs around me today.»